9thCore/storybrew-custom-scripts/fake-hit-circle/README.md

 This script is, well, a fake hit circle script! (for storybrew, obviously)

+To install it, put it in the scripts folder in your storybrew folder.
+You should be able to use the script in any storyboard after that!

+This script also has a few special behaviours, just to get your gears movin' when it comes to innovative gameplay/special behaviours if you want to code more yourself.
-Here are all of the special behaviours that have been implemented into the template script file!
+Here are all of the special behaviours that have been implemented into the script file!
 Also, when there's something which randomizes something, don't forget to set the Random Seed.

 1 -> Randomizes the AR.